-- While not subject to lifetime limits, component ageing is usually a concern, particularly in the context of station lifetime extension programmes.
+- While not subject to lifetime limits, component aging is usually a concern, particularly in the context of station lifetime extension programs.

 - Design disclosure from COTS suppliers for replacement equipment is often inadequate to provide a robust safety justification based on equivalence.

 - COTS products are subject to peremptory change and have an uncertain lifetime.